taktik/ozone-components/README.md

 Ozone-components is a library of Polymer and JavaScript modules that should facilitate development of web front-end for Ozone.
 Elements are available in JavaScript and typeScript.

-Elements are split in 4 categories:
+Elements are split in 5 categories:
 - ozone-api: Provide low level interface to Ozone server.
 - ozone-material: provide paper material design to display specific Ozone content.
-(Based on Polymer)
+(Based on Polymer V2)
 - ozone-helper: provide generic class helper.
-- ozone-logic: provide helper class for Ozone operation.
+- ozone-logic: provide helper class for Ozone operation in side a web browser
+- [ozone-typescript-client](packages/ozone-typescript-client): typescript module that manage connection and communication to ozone v3 API.

 ## Demo